 Carlos has a degree in bible and theology and has received welding technical education.

 WAYS TO SUPPORT

-Carlos by making a financial donation using your credit or debit card.
+Carlos by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 Among poor but passionate people, family connections and festive occasions bring joy to life